robert17/iotf-rtd/docs/reference/concepts.rst

 organization.
 When an application connects to the service using an API key it registers with the organization that "owns" the API key.

-It is impossible for cross-organization communication within the Internet of Things Foundation.
-If you wish to transmit data between two organizations you would need to write two applications, one from each organization, which communicate with one another to expose data across the boundaries that exist within the service itself.
+For your security it is impossible for cross-organization communication within the Internet of Things Foundation eco-system, intentional or otherwise.
+The only way to transmit data between two organizations it to explicitly create two applications, one within each organization, that communicate with each other to act as a relay between the organizations.

 Devices